 - Variables in the microflow can be called in an expression by inserting the dollar sign followed by the name of the variable.
 For example, $Customer refers to the variable Customer

-- Unary, Boolean, and relational types of expressions are available in Studio (for more information, see section 3 Expression Types)
+- Unary, Boolean, and relational types of expressions are available in Studio (for more information, see the Expression Types section)

-Let us study two examples that illustrate how the expression can be used.
+Below are two examples that illustrate how expressions can be used.

 2.3.1 Example 1

-You have an exclusive split and you want to write an expression that checks whether the customer grade is gold and the price of the order is more than 100 (you can configure a discount after the split that is allowed if this expression is true).
+You have a Decision and you want to write an expression that checks whether the customer grade is gold and the price of the order is more than 100 (you can configure a discount after the Decision that is allowed if this expression is true):